inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 But she really worked me over good,
 She was just like Jesse James.
 She really worked me over good,
-She was a credit to her gender.
+She was a credit to her genr.
 She put me through some changes, boy,
-Sort of like a Waring blender.		[chorus]
+Sort of like a Waring blenr.		[chorus]

 I met a girl at the Rainbow Bar,
 She asked me if I'd beat her.
 She took me back to the Hyatt House,
 I don't want to talk about it.		[chorus]
 		-- Warren Zevon, "Poor Poor Pitiful Me"
 I am having FUN...
-I wonder if it's NET FUN or GROSS FUN?
+I wonr if it's NET FUN or GROSS FUN?
 "Never give in.
 Never give in.
 Never.
 Never.
 Never."
 -- Winston Churchill
-Stenderup's Law:
+Stenrup's Law:
 	The sooner you fall behind, the more time you will have to catch up.
 Abstainer:  A weak person who yields to the temptation of ing himself a pleasure.
 A total abstainer is one who abstains from everything but